wp-plugins/no-captcha-recaptcha/readme.txt

 == Description ==

-A simple plugin for adding the new No CAPTCHA reCAPTCHA to WordPress login, registration and comment system to protect against spam.
+A simple plugin for adding the new No CAPTCHA reCAPTCHA by Google to WordPress login, registration and comment system to protect against spam.

 **Features**